Kick-off: 1500, 11/08/2018

 Getting Wilfried Zaha back from injury proved pivotal to a strong finish which saw the Eagles win five of their last eight games, losing only to Liverpool during that period.

-Ruben Loftus-Cheek’s return to Chelsea after a successful loan stint is a blow, but this remains a team strong on attacking talent, with Christian Benteke, Andros Townsend and Yohan Cabaye in the ranks.
+Ruben Loftus-Cheek’s return to Chelsea after a successful loan stint is a blow, as is losing Yohan Cabaye, but this remains a team strong on attacking talent, with Christian Benteke and Andros Townsend in the ranks.

 Palace will be hoping to maintain the momentum of that late charge and enjoy a stress-free campaign following a couple of relegation scares.